VOLUNTEER!

 Nearly 100% of member survey respondents answered the question: Please list 3 things you'd like to see the LPIA improve or address.
 100% of respondents also answered all 4 questions related to property use.
 We invite you to Help Us Improve!
 Read on.

 Luther Park: Not much happens if the lights aren’t on, so to speak.
-Thanks to Nick Mulvihill, VIV, who literally volunteered right out of the gate to help keep LPIA properties looking fab and members safe.
-Volunteers like Beth Mitchell, Anthony Quintiliani and Mo Diaz will join LPIA’s president organize and undertake maintenance tasks now neatly itemized and prioritized on a master list.
-We’ve recently earmarked some spring days and weekends as Laurel Park Improvement Days.
-The Earth Day park and marsh cleanup is scheduled for April 26th.
-To see the calendar, click here.
+Thanks to those of you who literally volunteered right out of the gate to help keep LPIA properties looking fab and members safe.
+Volunteers organize and undertake maintenance tasks on Laurel Park Improvement Days.

 Whether it’s replacing a swing, fixing the grill, spiffing up the bocce court, planting flowers, putting up new signs, or what-have-you, Beautification is Us!
 You can help as much, or as little as you want.
+To see the calendar, click here.

 We are in the enviable position of having a myriad of potential, intriguing solutions to explore, so all you stakeholders, step up and let’s give them their due.
 Don’t waste another minute because the engines have been started.